Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - List all the containers that are currently installed

-- `docker container list -a`.
+- `docker container list -a` and `sudo docker ps` for getting the name of the containers and to list the containers that are actively running.
 The names of the containers are radomly generated after the names of the famous developers- these names are for your specific container that was downloaded and installed

-> Installing bionic container
+> EXAMPLE: Installing bionic container

 - Install container `sudo docker pull cyberxsecurity/ubuntu:bionic` for interpretation: `[image_maker]/[image_name]`

-- Run container `sudo docker run -ti bionic/ubuntu bash`, `ti` is terminal interactive- allows to run a terminal on the container, `bash` gives shell control of the container.
+- Run container for the second time `sudo docker run -ti bionic/ubuntu bash`, `ti` is terminal interactive- allows to run a terminal on the container, `bash` or `bin/bash` gives shell control of the container.
 Note that if this is the first time that you are running the container then you will have to use `start` instead of run for example: `sudo docker start container_name`

-- Run shell on a container that you installed `sudo docker attach container_name`, This is going one layer deeper from VM to container.
+- `sudo docker attach container_name` - opens shell/terminal inside the container, This is going one layer deeper from VM to container.
 Note that Jump-box itself is a VM -that is connected to the network

 > Likewise installing ansible provisioner so we can automate tasks with YAML scripts